Affidavit of Support

-The petitioners of family-sponsored immigrants must sign affidavits of support (I-864).
-This requirement also applies to the petitioner of an employment-based petition if the petition is submitted by a relative or by a company in which a relative holds a significant ownership interest.
+The petitioner of a family-sponsored petition (I-130) must sign affidavits of support (I-864).
+This requirement also applies to the petitioner of an employment-based petition (I-140) if the petition is submitted by a relative or by a company in which a relative holds a significant ownership interest.

 An affidavit of support permits government agencies to request reimbursement from the petitioner if the beneficiary receives means-test public benefits.